naccdata/data-platform-demos/README.md

-# Form Upload Demo Code
+# Form Upload Demonstration Code

-Demo code for uploading form data to the NACC Data Platform.
+Demonstration code for uploading form data to the NACC Data Platform.

-> Note: these projects demonstrate using the Flywheel SDK to connect to the Flywheel instance using code that uploads a file from disk.
+These projects demonstrate using the Flywheel SDK or the Flywheel CLI tool to connect to the Flywheel instance using code that uploads a file from disk.

-> If you plan to upload files this way, you don't need to write your own code, and can instead use the [Flywheel CLI utility](https://docs.flywheel.io/CLI_Command_Guides/)
+Keep reading here for details on running the demonstrations.
+See the [documenation](https://naccdata.github.io/form-upload-demo) for general guidance on options.

 ## Setting up demo environment